oncody/civ-board-game-2010/README.md

 the game.

 When a great person marker is killed (normally by a culture event or the destruction of a city), the player must check to see whether they now have too many great person cards of that type.
 A player may only have one great person card for each great person marker of that type they possess (including markers on the map and those held in reserve), regardless of whether the cards are faceup or facedown.
 Thus, a player with two artist great person markers may have no more than two great artist cards total.
 If a player has too many of the same type of great person card, they must randomly discard cards of that type (one at a time) until they no longer have too many.

-### Coins
-Coins gained from squares on the map – whether from a natural gold deposit in the mountains or from a building placed in a square – are only kept as long as the player retains control of the square (i.e., the square is contained in the outskirts of one of the player’s cities or one of the player’s scouts remains in the square to gather from it).
-If an enemy figure blockades the square containing the coin, it is lost while the enemy figure remains there (see page 27).
-Similarly, if a building granting a coin to a player is destroyed, the coin is lost.

 ### Appendix:
 [Rulebook](https://images-cdn.fantasyflightgames.com/ffg_content/civilization/support/civilization-rules.pdf)